Chrismarsh/CHM/docs/forcing.rst

 Multi-part netcdf files are allowed.
 This handles cases where the forcing data are split into a file per n-timesteps, such as one netcdf file per day.
 Each time a new file is loaded occurs a small performance penalty as the entire datastructure has to be re-created.
-The upside to this is that the topology (e.g., spatial resolution) of each netcdf does not need to remain constant.
+The upside to this is that the topology (e.g., spatial resolution) of each netcdf does not need to remain constant between files.

 This is specified as a ``.json`` file that has a list of files: